Krakatoa strongly supports musicians having the opportunity to earn a living from the performance of their art.

 Granted this may not be a welcome analyses in some quarters, but please bear in mind that it’s being delivered by a non-profit organisation whose members volunteer a portion of their time to enhancing local grassroots music, and where door receipts are ring-fenced for that purpose.

-Krakatoa funds the upkeep and maintenance of its venue facilities by applying a premium to drinks prices at the weekend.
+Krakatoa funds the cost of each show, along with the upkeep and maintenance of its concert facilities by applying a premium to drinks prices at the weekend.